popstarfreas/DG-TS/docs/FAQ/DTP.md

 > Q: What do I get by [voting](https://terraria-servers.com/server/90/vote/) for the server?
 >
-> A: You get a vote crate, 0.05 credits and 25% of your required XP to level up is filled, this is ofcourse assuming you have [XP%](#XP).
+> A: You get a vote crate, 0.05 credits and 25% of your required XP to level up is filled, this is of course assuming you have [XP%](#XP).